Nephilus-notes/Portfolio-Dragon-s-Tail/README.md

     Defend - boosts armor by 2 for 2 turns
     Flee - if character has a higher dex results in combat ending, otherwise it adds a fleeing flag. if the flag is already raised the character escapes regardless.

+Transfer:
+pass character to combat display, let that component take care of all combat logic

 Travel